How to Reset KMP Player to Default Settings ?

 UEFI stands for Unified Extensible Firmware Interface.
 It is the successor of BIOS, not a replacement.
-It is user-friendly GUI based BIOS.
-The task of both BIOS and UEFI are the same and the main difference lies in the location of the firmware code, how they prepare the system before handling to OS, and what convenience it offers for calling the code while the system is running. in addition to that, it also has advance and features like a secure boot which will discuss later.
+It is user-friendly GUI-based BIOS.
+The task of both BIOS and UEFI are the same and the main difference lies in the location of the firmware code, how they prepare the system before handling to OS, and what convenience it offers for calling the code while the system is running. in addition to that, it also has advanced features like a secure boot which will discuss later.

 EFI specifications were initially developed by Intel.
 Its first initialization is developed for Intel–HP Itanium platform in the mid-1990s.
 In July 2005, Intel stops its development of EFI specifications.
 Later in 2007, Intel with other large computer technology companies like AMD, Dell, IBM, Microsoft, Lenovo, AMI, and Phoenix agreed to use the rebrand of EFI ie UEFI as a universal replacement for BIOS because of various technology evolution will discuss below.